aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapetextalignment/_index.md

 ```

-the text horizontal overflow type of the text box.
+Gets the text horizontal overflow type of the text box.

 ```
 shapeTextAlignment.setTextHorizontalOverflow(TextOverflowType.CLIP);